MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 The unique *id* is an increasing *Integer* and we can now initialize our model.

 #### Implement the Model
 In Python, we have to define some basic classes and functions for our final model.
-Define a class *MyItem* which represents a single item.
+Define a class *MyItem*, which represents a single item.
 Each item may have children of the same type to provide a hierarchical structure.

 {{< highlight filename="MyItemModelView.py" >}}
 ```Python